This is the multi-page printable view of this section. Click here to print.

 References

-2 - Source Branching
+2 - Source Management

 and are critical for allowing the team to have visibility to work in progress that the team is responsible for completing.
 Forks